-Here are some quick tips and tricks from ACON’s peer-workshop Arse Class.
+We can help you become a better bottom!
+Here are some quick bottoming tips and tricks from ACON’s peer-workshop Arse Class.

 The arse does not produce its own lubrication.

 This means that lube is really, really important for any anal play.
 First, to stop damage to the internal lining of your arse.
-Second, to make it more pleasurable.
+Second, to make bottoming (and topping!) more pleasurable.
 And third, to help protect it from infections.

 Remember to use water or silicon-based lubes, as oil-based lubes can damage condoms.

 Remember, sex is best for everyone if all the people involved are motivated by trying to maximise everyone’s pleasure safely.
-You can’t be a good lover and you can’t experience pleasure for yourself if you’re stressed or uncomfortable.
+You can’t be a good lover and you can’t experience pleasure for yourself if you’re stressed or uncomfortable (bottom or not!).

 4. Avoid Pain